starrfree/vector-field-website/README.md

 ## Normalize
 Checkbox controlling whether all particles move at the same speed, by normalizing their velocity.

+## Show axes
+Checkbox controlling whether to show the axes in the 3D environment.

+## Show limits
+Checkbox controlling whether to show the cube that indicates the boundaries of the simulation.

 ## Slow
 Color picker that controls the color of slower particles.
 Default is #6666ff